 Some add fine semolina (sooji) or khus khus (poppy seeds) along with dry fruits.
 My mom sometimes add add chironji (sara pappu) to the stuffing.

-Back home, Eid celebrations start with making a big batch of choba.
-It is used mostly as a garnish in recipes like dum ki seviyan, meethe chawal and zarda pulao.
-This is also as a filling in sweet samosa.
+Back home, Eid celebrations start by making a big batch of choba.
+Choba is often used as a garnish in recipes like dum ki seviyan, meethe chawal and zarda pulao.
+Sometimes as a filling in sweet samosas.

 Khasta puri recipe is similar to gujjiya recipe.
-The crust of the puri is made with all-purpose flour and ghee.
+The crust of the puri is made with flour and ghee.
 Crisp, flaky and deep fried chobe ki puri is popular during Rajab (kunde ki niyaz).
-In some families, these puris are made during Milad-un-Nabi too.
+Some families, make these chobe ki puris during Milad-un-Nabi too.

 Traditionally chobe ki puri is deep fried.
 But these days you can easily find baked version of this in many sweet shops in Andhra and Telangana.
-Chobe ki Puri is also called as Meetha Samosa (Sweet Samosa) or just samosay in Hyderabad.
+In Hyderabad, people also call Chobe ki Puri as Meetha Samosa (Sweet Samosa) or simply samosay.

-Chobay ki Puri is also part of sweets which are sent with the bride after wedding.
-These are often made to send as return gift with new bride and new mother.
+People often include Chobay ki Puri as part of the sweets sent with the bride after the wedding.
+They frequently make these to send as return gifts with the new bride and new mother.

 Chobe ki Puri is almost similar in size and shape to,

 North-Indian Gujiya.
 Maharastrian Karanji, Kajjikaya in Telugu, Pedakiya in Bihar, Ghughra in Gujarat and closely resembles with Latin-American Empanada and Shekerbura from Azerbaijan.
-Food never stops to amaze me….
+Food never ceases to astound us with its boundless varieties, astounding flavors, and intricate cultural significance.

 Rajab ki Kheer Puri

 The tradition of making kheer poori in Rajab still continues in many houses.
 Rajab is the seventh month of the Islamic Calendar.
-I remember eating these at my choti nanima’s (grandma’s co-sister) house during Rajab and Milad.
-When we (me and my lil sis) were kids, mom use to make a huge batch of sweet and savory snacks to munch during our summer vacation.
+I remember eating these puris at my choti nanima’s (grandma’s co-sister) house during Rajab and Milad.
+When me and my lil sis were kids, mom use to make a huge batch of sweet and savory snacks to munch during our summer vacation.
 These chobe ki puri is always one among them.

-Till date mom makes it a point to keep a fresh stock of homemade snacks to munch anytime.
-Few of the jar snacks mum use to make are Khajoor, Chivda, Shakkar Pare, Namak Pare, Cashew Biscuits, Ribbon Pakoda, etc;
+Till date mom makes it a point to keep a fresh stock of homemade snacks to munch.
+Few of the jar snacks mum use to make are Khajoor, Chivda, Shakkar Pare, Namak Pare, Cashew Biscuits, and Ribbon Pakoda.

-Flour: Commonly made with all purpose flour.
+Flour: Commonly we use all purpose flour for making these puris.
 But you can use whole wheat flour too.
 You can even try mixing 1:1 ratio of whole wheat flour and all-purpose flour.

 Ghee: Clarified butter bring flakiness and crispness in puri.